Smertig/banana/docs/api/tg/methods/promote_chat_member.rst

    Pass True, if the administrator's presence in the chat is hidden

-   .. cpp:member:: optional_t<boolean_t> can_change_info
+   .. cpp:member:: optional_t<boolean_t> can_manage_chat

-   Pass True, if the administrator can change chat title, photo and other settings
+   Pass True, if the administrator can access the chat event log, chat statistics, message statistics in channels, see channel members, see anonymous administrators in supergroups and ignore slow mode.
+Implied by any other administrator privilege

    .. cpp:member:: optional_t<boolean_t> can_post_messages